 Locholest Light Side Effects

-Generic Name: cholestyramine
+Generic name: cholestyramine

 For the Consumer

 Applies to cholestyramine: oral powder for suspension

 In some animal studies, cholestyramine (the active ingredient contained in Locholest Light) was found to cause tumors.
 It is not known whether cholestyramine causes tumors in humans.

-You should check with your doctor immediately if any of these side effects occur when taking cholestyramine:Rare
+Check with your doctor immediately if any of the following side effects occur while taking cholestyramine:

 - Black, tarry stools

 - stomach pain (severe) with nausea and vomiting